HamzaYasin1/Web3j-Java-Wallet-Swing-Framework-Ethereum-Client/README.md

 ![walletmain](https://user-images.githubusercontent.com/30287193/29768767-f3e61716-8c00-11e7-9fb7-75dee3b39097.PNG)

 ## Dependencies
-You need to install some libraries to run this Web3j in your project an you must have IDE like netbeans or eclipse to open this project.
+You need to install some libraries to run this Web3j in your project and you must have IDE like netbeans or eclipse to open this project.
 1.  core-2.3.0.jar
 2.  bcprov-jdk15on-158.jar
 3.  bouncycastle.jar